prospectgenomics/hai-roi-model/README.md

 Outputs: HAIs prevented per year, cost avoided (variable or total), HACRP Medicare penalty savings, net ROI, sequences/year, cost per HAI prevented.

-**Scope note:** The model covers NHSN-tracked HAIs (CLABSI, CAUTI, CDI, MRSA bacteremia, VAE, SSI) prevented by genomically detecting cross-transmission.
-It does not model the additional value of WGS ruling *out* transmission — e.g., avoiding unnecessary OR closures or unit cohortings when isolates prove unrelated.
-This represents additional ROI not captured here.
+**Scope note:** The model covers only NHSN-tracked HAIs (CLABSI, CAUTI, CDI, MRSA bacteremia, VAE, SSI) prevented by genomically detecting cross-transmission.
+It does not model the additional value of WGS ruling *out* transmission — e.g., instituting precautions when transmission is not actually occuring, screening, additional cleaning/device reprocessing, avoiding unnecessary OR closures or unit cohortings when isolates prove unrelated.
+This represents additional ROI not captured here-- the results of these models should therefore be considered a floor estimate of the ROI genomic epidemiology brings to healthcare IPC.

 ---